Alternat3/Quantum-Bitcoin/README.md

 ## Quantum-Bitcoin
 A blockchain using 3-qubit Grover's algorithm to mine blocks using quantum accuracies as proof-of-work difficulty.

-> - On line 2 of grovers.py you need to supply your own IBM-Q API code which can be recieved by signing up *[here](https://quantum-computing.ibm.com/login)*.
+> - On line 2 of grovers.py you need to supply your own IBM-Q API code which can be recieved by signing up *[here](https://quantum-computing.ibm.com/login)* and then uncomment lines 2 and 3 in order for the program to work (or just remove them if you're only going to use simualtor).
 > - If there is no API key in this field the real quantum computing **will not work**.

 To run the blockchain use `python blockchain.py` and select either simulator or real quantum computer at the prompt.